Miracle Mile, Los Angeles

 Miracle Mile is a neighborhood in the city of Los Angeles, California.

 It contains a stretch of Wilshire Boulevard known as Museum Row.
-It also contains two Historic Preservation Overlay Zones: The Miracle Mile HPOZ and the Miracle Mile North HPOZ.
+It also contains two Historic Preservation Overlay Zones: the Miracle Mile HPOZ and the Miracle Mile North HPOZ.

 Geography

 Miracle Mile's boundaries are roughly 3rd Street on the north, Highland Avenue on the east, San Vicente Boulevard on the south, and Fairfax Avenue on the west.
-Major thoroughfares include Wilshire and Olympic Boulevards, La Brea and Fairfax Avenues, and 6th Street.
+Major thoroughfares include Wilshire and Olympic boulevards, La Brea and Fairfax avenues, and 6th Street.

-Google Maps identifies an irregularly shaped area labeled “Miracle Mile” that runs from Ogden Drive on the west to Citrus Avenue and La Brea Avenue on the east.
-The north is roughly bordered by 4th Street and on the south is 12th Street.
+Google Maps identifies an irregularly shaped area labeled "Miracle Mile" that runs from Ogden Drive on the west to Citrus Avenue and La Brea Avenue on the east.
+The area is roughly bordered on the north by 4th Street and on the south by 12th Street.

 History

 In the early 1920s, Wilshire Boulevard west of Western Avenue was an unpaved farm road, extending through dairy farms and bean fields.
 Developer A. W. Ross saw potential for the area and developed Wilshire as a commercial district to rival downtown Los Angeles.
+The "Miracle Mile" nickname first appeared in local newspapers on January 27, 1929.

 The Miracle Mile development was initially anchored by the May Company Department Store with its landmark 1939 Streamline Moderne building on the west and the E. Clem Wilson Building on the east, then Los Angeles's tallest commercial building.
 The Wilson Building had a dirigible mast on top and was home to a number of businesses and professionals relocating from downtown.
 The success of the new alternative commercial and shopping district negatively affected downtown real estate values, and triggered development of the multiple downtowns that characterize contemporary Los Angeles.

 Ross's insight was that the form and scale of his Wilshire strip should attract and serve automobile traffic rather than pedestrian shoppers.
 He applied this design both to the street itself and to the buildings lining it.
 Ross gave Wilshire various "firsts," including dedicated left-turn lanes and timed traffic lights, the first in the United States.
 He also required merchants to provide automobile parking lots, all to aid traffic flow.
 Major retailers such as Desmond's, Silverwoods, May Co., Coulter's, Harris and Frank, Ohrbach's, Mullen & Bluett, Phelps-Terkel, Myer Siegel, and Seibu eventually spread down Wilshire Boulevard from Fairfax to La Brea.
 Ross ordered that all building facades along Wilshire be engineered so as to be best seen through a windshield.
 This meant larger, bolder, simpler signage and longer buildings in a larger scale.
 They also had to be oriented toward the boulevard and architectural ornamentation and massing must be perceptible at 30 MPH (50 km/h) instead of at walking speed.
 These building forms were driven by practical requirements but contributed to the stylistic language of Art Deco and Streamline Moderne.